 If you are in need of a new receiver, it is time to shop for one.
 Consider the points above when shopping and you will make the right decision for your home.
 Keep in mind that your receiver should be made from a quality manufacturer to ensure it lasts a lifetime.

 If you recently purchased a good set of speakers or you have a good set that is a couple of years old, you are probably wondering how long those speakers will last before they need to be replaced.
-It is important for you to take care of your speakers and treat them with care to avoid any damaging effects to them.
+It is important for you to take care of them and treat them with care to avoid any damaging effects to them.

 If you take good care of your speakers and you purchase from a quality brand, your speakers will last for decades without any problems.
-If you are rough on your speakers and you blast music, shake them around, and similar actions, you can expect them to last a few years give or take depending on how rough you actually are with them.
+If you are rough on your them and you blast music, shake them around, and similar actions, you can expect them to last a few years give or take depending on how rough you actually are with them.

 Before you discredit your speakers and toss them into the junk pile, consider the following ways to tell when they are going bad.
 If you notice any of these warning signs, then you will know it is time to get a new quality set and to take better care of them this time.